The mushroom of immortality. That gets your attention! You want your dog to live forever, don’t you?

-The mushroom of immortality is one of the names for reishi … a powerful medicinal mushroom that’s been used for thousands of years in traditional Chinese medicine as well as in Japan and Korea.
+The mushroom of immortality is one of the names for reishi.
+It’s a powerful medicinal mushroom.
+It’s been popular for thousands of years in traditional Chinese medicine.
 You’ll also see reishi called by their botanical name Ganoderma lucidum or the Chinese name Ling zhi.

-I want to share with you the top 6 reasons to give reishi mushrooms to your dog … and below I will share some of the best brands to buy to make sure you’re getting a good reishi supplement.
+I want to share the top 6 reasons to give reishi mushrooms to your dog.
+And I’ll also share some of the best brands to buy to make sure you’re getting a good reishi supplement.

 But first, let’s summarize what research tells us about reishi’s health benefits.

 What Reishi Mushrooms Do

 Unlike many other medicinal plants, there’s a lot of research on reishi mushrooms.
 Clinical research supports their many medicinal properties.

 - Control blood sugar

 The benefits of reishi mushrooms make them a potent supplement to support your dog’s health in many ways.

 6 Reasons To Give Your Dog Reishi Mushrooms